blekane/Devopseasylearning/Docker/07-Dockerfile.md

 **4. RUN**

-The RUN command is executed during build time of the Docker image, so `RUN` commands are only **executed once**.
+The Dockerfile `RUN` instruction is executed during build time of the Docker image, so `RUN` commands are only **executed once**.
 The RUN command can be used to extract files, to download files, to install packages, to run all shell command or other command line activities which are necessary to run while building the docker image.

 ```Dockerfile
 RUN apt-get install some-needed-app